Jamnagar

-India's largest private company, Reliance Industries, has established the world's largest Oil Refining and Petrochemicals Complex in Jamnagar district.
+India's largest private company, Reliance Industries, has established the world's largest oil refining and petrochemicals complex in Jamnagar district.

+The World Health Organization (WHO) and the Government of India signed an agreement to establish the WHO Global Centre for Traditional Medicine in Jamnagar.
+This global knowledge centre for traditional medicine, supported by an investment of USD 250 million from the Government of India, aims to harness the potential of traditional medicine from across the world through modern science and technology to improve the health of people and the planet.

+India's largest private company, Reliance Industries is developing the world's largest zoo at a location of 28 kms from Jamnagar city.

+Jamnagar Municipal Corporation is planning to develop the riverfront on Rangmati – Nagmati river at an approximate cost of around Rs.
+500 crores.

 History

 Nawanagar was founded by Jam Rawal in 1540 as the capital of the eponymous princely state.
-Jamnagar, historically known as Nawanagar (the new town), was one of the most important and the largest princely states of the Jadejas in the Saurashtra region.vIt was a thirteen-gun salute state.
+Jamnagar, historically known as Nawanagar (the new town), was one of the most important and the largest princely states of the Jadejas in the Saurashtra region.
+It was a thirteen-gun salute state.

 According to historical records, Bahadur Shah, Sultan of Gujarat bestowed upon Jam Lakhaji twelve villages in recognition of his role in the siege of Pawagadh.
 Shortly after he took possession of the villages, Jam Lakhaji was killed by his cousins, Tamachi Deda and Jam Hamir Jadeja.
 His son, Jam Rawal, murdered his father's killers and became ruler of Kutch.
 The State of Kutch was semi-independent from the Gujarat Sultanate.

 Hamirji's sons, Khengarji and Sahibji, served the Sultan of Gujarat.
 During a hunt, the brothers saved the Sultan from being killed by a lion.
 As a reward for their valour, the Sultan sent an army with them to regain their kingdom.
 Jam Rawal prepared for battle after hearing that the two princes were returning to Kutch with the imperial army.

 Goddess Ashapuraji, the supreme deity of the Jadeja Clan of Rajputs, appeared to Jam Rawal in a dream.
 She told him that although he had broken an oath taken in her name not to kill Hamirji, she had refrained from punishing him because he had previously honoured her.
 She said that Jam Rawal was no longer to dwell in Kutch.

 As Jam Rawal and his entourage marched out of Kutch, they attacked and killed Tamachi Deda, the main conspirator in the murder of Jam Lakhaji.
 Jam Rawal also conquered the town of Amran and its dependencies, bestowing the rule of Dhrol province on his younger brother Hardholji.
 Hardholji died in battle at Mithoi near Khambhalia, passing the throne to his eldest son Jasoji.
 Jam Rawal conquered parts of Saurashtra and formed his kingdom with 999 villages named Halar.